 That’s when Nunn, with 1:51 left in the extra time of play, gave UNM an 85-84 lead.
 Fresno State’s Candace White then answered back with a shot of her own to take a one point lead.

 Beynon scored again to put UNM up.
 After the Bulldogs were able to get to the free throw line, they missed both.
 UNM, in response, sank all six of its free throws in the last 21 seconds of the game.
 Fresno State added a 3, but it was too late as the Lobos pulled away for the win.

 For Fresno State, White scored a game-high 32 points while also adding 10 rebounds and five assists.

 The Lobos made 42.4 percent of their shots compared to 51.5 percent for the Bulldogs.

 UNM, though, had just six turnovers.
 Fresno State had 15.

-The Lobos, who were already the sixth seed regardless of the outcome at Fresno State, will now face San Jose State, the eleventh seed, in the opening round of the Mountain West Tournament on Monday at 8 p.m.
+The Lobos, who were already the sixth seed regardless of the outcome at Fresno State, will now face San Jose State, the 11th seed, in the opening round of the Mountain West Tournament on Monday at 8 p.m.

-UNM, in its two meetings with the Spartans, lost on the road to them early in the season but avenged that loss at the Pit later in the season win a 30 point victory.
+UNM, in its two meetings with the Spartans, lost on the road to them early in the season but avenged that loss at The Pit later in the season win a 30-point victory.